Profile Python Code#

 Samply is a low overhead profiling tool that uses the Firefox Profiler to display traces.
 It tracks multiple processes and threads, and allows you to look at each individually over time.
 Because it is fairly comprehensive and quick to use, it is a good “go to” profiling tool if you’re not sure what you need.

-Once the command is completed, samply will open the profile in your default browser.
-For help interpreting the data, refer to the Firefox Profiler documentation.
+Once the command is completed, load the recorded data into samply, which will open the profile in your default browser:

 yapii#